jerryfx01/Codes/README.md

-#About me
+#About me.
-To know more about me, go through my page
+To know more about me, go through my page.